AFIT-R/afit-r.github.io/analytics/predictive/linear_regression.md

 First is a plot of residuals versus fitted values.
 This will signal two important concerns:

 1. Non-linearity: if a discernible pattern (blue line) exists then this suggests either non-linearity or that other attributes have not been adequately captured.
 Our plot indicates that the assumption of linearity is fair.
-2. Heteroskedasticity: an important assumption of linear regression is that the error terms have a constant variance, $Var(\epsilon_i)=\sigma^2$.
+2. Heteroskedasticity: an important assumption of linear regression is that the error terms have a constant variance, $$Var(\epsilon_i)=\sigma^2$$.
 If there is a funnel shape with our residuals, as in our plot, then we've violated this assumption.
-Sometimes this can be resolved with a log or square root transformation of $Y$ in our model.
+Sometimes this can be resolved with a log or square root transformation of $$Y$$ in our model.

 ```r